commercetools/kuberator/README.md

 # Kuberator - Kubernetes Operator Framework

-`Kuberator` is a Kubernetes Operator Framework that should help you build Kubernetes Operators.
-And it is a heavy work in progress.
+`Kuberator`is a Kubernetes Operator Framework designed to simplify the process of building Kubernetes Operators.
+It is still in its early stages and a work in progress.

 ## Usage

-It's best to follow an example to understand how to use the `kuberator`.
+It's best to follow an example to understand how to use `kuberator` in it's current form.

 ```rust
 use std::sync::Arc;